godotengine/godot-docs/tutorials/platform/android/android_plugin.rst

 Building an Android plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Prerequisite:** `Android Studio <https://developer.android.com/studio>`_ is strongly recommended as the IDE to use to create Android plugins.
+**Prerequisite:** Android Studio is strongly recommended as the IDE to use to create Android plugins.
+Currently the latest version of Android Studio is not comcompatible with Godot because it requires JDK 17 and Godot requires JDK 11.
+(see release notes `here <https://developer.android.com/build/releases/gradle-plugin#jdk-17-agp>`_ and `here <https://developer.android.com/build/releases/gradle-plugin#8-0-0>`_).
+**Android Studio Electric Eel | 2022.1.1 Patch 2** is the last release to support JDK 11 out of the box.
+It can be downloaded from the `Android Studio Archive <https://developer.android.com/studio/archive>`_.
+Alternatively, you can try adapting the `Godot Google Play Billing <https://github.com/godotengine/godot-google-play-billing>`_ plugin.
-The instructions below assumes that you're using Android Studio.
+The instructions below assume that you're using Android Studio.

 1. Follow `these instructions <https://developer.android.com/studio/projects/android-library>`__ to create an Android library module for your plugin.